 Fig. 2.
 Pin-hole camera geometry.
-The left figure illustrates the projection of the point \mathbf{M} on the image plane by drawing the line through the camera centre \mathbf{C} and the point to be projected.
-The right figure illustrates the same situation in the YZ plane, showing the similar triangles used to compute the position of the projected point \mathbf{m} in the image plane.
+The left figure illustrates the projection of the point M on the image plane by drawing the line through the camera centre C and the point to be projected.
+The right figure illustrates the same situation in the YZ plane, showing the similar triangles used to compute the position of the projected point m in the image plane.

-A 3-D point is projected onto the image plane with the line containing the point and the optical centre (see Figure 2).
+A 3-D point is projected onto the image plane with the line containing the point and the centre of projection (see Figure 2).